-An AK 5 assault rifle is a good example of how a stock weapon can be modified to suit the requirements of a particular purchaser, provided, of course, that he purchases enough of them.
-AK 5 or Automatkarbin 5 (“automatic carbine 5”, “automatic carbine” being the Swedish term for assault rifle) is introduced in 1986 and it still serves as the Swedish standard assault rifle.
+An AK 5 assault rifle is a good example of how a stock weapon can be modified to suit a particular purchaser’s requirements, provided, of course, that he purchases enough of them.
+AK 5 or Automatkarbin 5 (“automatic carbine 5”, “automatic carbine” being the Swedish term for assault rifle) is introduced in 1986, and it still serves as the Swedish standard assault rifle.

 The current version is AK 5C which also accepts the Colt M203 grenade launcher attachment.

-In the mid-1970s the Swedish Army began looking for a new assault rifle to replace its existing 7.62 mm weapons.
-All the available designs were studied and the choice reduced to either the Israeli Galil or the Belgian FN FNC.
-A quantity of each was bought and subjected to long technical and troop trials in 1979/80, and as a result of this the Galil was dropped and the FN FNC selected as being capable of further development to what the Swedes required.
+In the mid-1970s, the Swedish Army began looking for a new assault rifle to replace its existing 7.62 mm weapons.
+Swedish firearms experts studied all the available designs, and they reduced the choice to either the Israeli Galil or the Belgian FN FNC.
+A quantity of each was bought and subjected to long technical and troop trials in 1979/80, and as a result of this, the Galil was dropped, and the FN FNC selected as capable of further development Swedes required.

 Their principal concern was to have a rifle that would withstand the severe northern climate; extreme cold places unusual stresses on a firearm, and handling weapons in cold conditions often demands modifications.
 More trials took place, with changes being made to prototype FN FNC designs until finally the Swedish Army was satisfied, and in 1985 the Carl Gustav AK 5 was finally approved for adoption.

 The FN FNC was adopted by the Belgian Armed Forces in 1989, as a service-wide replacement for the 7.62×51mm NATO FN FAL, after having been issued in small numbers to airborne infantry units for several years.
 It was dubbed as one of the best rifles ever made.